Prostějov

 Prostějov ([ˈproscɛjof]; Proßnitz) is a city in the Olomouc Region of the Czech Republic.
 It has about 43,000 inhabitants.
-The city is known for its fashion industry.
-The historical city centre is well preserved and is protected by law as an urban monument zone.
+The city is historically known for its fashion industry.
+The historic city centre is well preserved and is protected as an urban monument zone.

 AČR special forces unit 601. skss is based in Prostějov.

-Administrative parts
+Administrative division

-Town parts and villages of Čechovice, Čechůvky, Domamyslice, Krasice, Vrahovice and Žešov are administrative parts of Prostějov.
+Prostějov consists of seven municipal parts (in brackets population according to the 2021 census):